Simulating realistic self-interacting dark matter models including small and large-angle scattering: No-recoil case implementation

 For small-angle scattering, we infer the drag force by considering the deceleration rate of an individual physical DM particle travelling with velocity $v_0$ through a background density $\rho_j$, and undergoing small-angle scatterings.
 This is the same ansatz as by \cite{Kahlhoefer_2014} in their Appendix~A for the case of equal masses.

-In the no recoil case the modified drag force\footnote{We note that the prefactor differs from Eq.~\eqref{eq:drag} by a factor 4.
-This arises from the combination of a factor 2 due to no-recoil kinematics and another factor 2 due to the replacement $\sigma_{\mathrm{\widetilde{T}}} \to \sigma_{\mathrm{T}}$ involving a different normalisation factor.} is given by
+In the no recoil case the modified drag force\footnote{We note that the prefactor differs from Eq.~\eqref{eq:drag} by a factor of four.
+This arises from the combination of a factor of two due to no-recoil kinematics and another factor 2 due to the replacement $\sigma_{\mathrm{\widetilde{T}}} \to \sigma_{\mathrm{T}}$ involving a different normalisation factor.} is given by

 Furthermore, in re-adding the energy, one should use

 With this, we can modify the fSIDM routine and transform it from recoil to no-recoil case.